Bluetooth advertising

-Bluetooth advertising is a method of mobile marketing that utilizes Bluetooth technology to deliver content such as message, information or advertisement to mobile devices such as cellular phones or tablet computer.
-Bluetooth advertising can also be received via laptop or PDA.
+Bluetooth advertising is a method of mobile marketing that utilizes Bluetooth technology to deliver content such as message, information, or advertisement to mobile devices such as cellular phones or tablet computers.
+Bluetooth advertising can also be received via laptop or personal digital assistants (PDAs).

 Bluetooth advertising is permission based advertising, which means that when a mobile device has received a Bluetooth message, the recipient has the choice to either accept or decline the message.
 The recipient needs to positively indicate that they wish to receive marketing messages.

-While not all Bluetooth enabled mobile devices users leaves their Bluetooth activated, they can interact with a sign to encourage them to turn on their Bluetooth to receive the content.
+While not all users of Bluetooth-mobile devices leave their Bluetooth activated, they can interact with a sign to encourage them to turn on their Bluetooth to receive the content.
 The advertiser is required to explain that those marketing messages may contain information about other companies’ products and services, if appropriate.
 It is highly recommended that the Direct Marketing Associations guidelines are used.

 Bluetooth advertising proximity range

 Bluetooth advertising generally is a broadcast function.
-The average range of Bluetooth advertising in class 2 is 15 meters to 40 meters for most Bluetooth enabled mobile devices.
+The average range of Bluetooth advertising in class two is 15 meters to 40 meters for most Bluetooth enabled mobile devices.

 As with all wireless transmission, the range and accessibility to most Bluetooth advertising depends on the transmitter power class and the individual portage of the receiver equipment.
 However, with advances in mobile devices technology, this distance for proper receiving is increasing to reach 250 meters or more in nowadays smart phones, tablet computers and other mobile devices.

 The selectivity goes down with extension of range.
 Hence the transmission power raise as well as receiver sensitivity raise will reduce the contextual connection between actual location of receiver and contents of broadcast message.

 There are several major types of Bluetooth advertising solutions.
-That are generally Bluetooth dongles as transmitter hardware in conjunction with mostly USB networked common server functions.
+These are generally Bluetooth dongles as transmitter hardware in conjunction with mostly USB networked common server functions.

 Embedded scheduling software serves transmission via dongles to enabled Bluetooth receivers.
 As Bluetooth reception modes require battery power, the distribution depends on the preparedness of the bearers of receiver units for receiving such transmission.